 Bowman Bay Campground is a more intimate campground, with only 19 sites, all located fairly close to the beach.
-Only one site is a hookup sites.
+There is only one hookup site.
 The others are standard sites.
 There are showers in the campground restroom.

 Boater-Only Campgrounds host 11 sites.
-The Hope Island Campground has 6 sites and the Skagit Island Campground has 5 sites.
+The Hope Island Campground has six sites and the Skagit Island Campground has five sites.
 All boater-only sites are first come, first serve.

 The Ben Ure Cabin